hifi-finance/pawn-bots/README.md

 <img width="4800" alt="banner" src="https://user-images.githubusercontent.com/4002635/178611975-f8629a64-777d-4cf2-be00-f406a81c297d.png">

-Pawn Bots is a limited collection of 8,888 NFTs that allow you to borrow up to 50% of their value.
+Pawn Bots is an NFT collection with a diminishing supply and the vision of digital assets as collateral.
+Inspired by nostalgic tech and art, this collection aims to bring the DeFi capabilities of borrowing and lending to the NFT world.

 ## Development